BawdyAnarchist/quBSD/Future_Development.md

 - Create 0base-template

-Jailmap.conf autosnap option
 - qb-autosnap modificaitons
 	- Should read both zfs and jmap autosnap
 	- Then syncronize anything that was off.
 Sync to jmap
 	- qb-edit
 		- will needed added. and zfs mod takes place

-Decide on MTU, global or not.
+qubsd
+	- reclone_zusr probably needs same snapshot protections as reclone_zroot

+qb-destroy
+	- Defining variables CLASS and NO_DESTROY can probably be offloaded to library

+qb-autosnap
+	- Maybe it should do a "diff" and only snap when relevant.
+Reduces clutter

 qb-disp with -Z option for cloning root dataset as well?